Education

 Advantages of Using Pareto Analysis

 Pareto analysis has multiple benefits and advantages.
-Pareto analysis helps one gain a deeper understanding of the data and the results helps in decision-making and provides information about the data that we can use to predict or make assumptions about the outcome of the analysis.
+Pareto analysis helps one gain a deeper understanding of the data, and the results help in decision-making and provide information about the data that we can use to predict or make assumptions about the outcome of the analysis.

 Some advantages of Pareto analysis are as follows: